|

 4. Angus Og

-Celtic god of love and beauty; patron deity of young men and women
+Celtic god of love and beauty

 The tide had turned and Robert Bruce set about securing Scotland for himself, with the help of his loyal friend Angus Og, progenitor of the great MacDonald clan (Lords of the Isles).